 Remember, your oral cavity is a window to the rest of your body so be sure to take care of it!
 Your body may be showing you small signs that relate to a bigger health issue.
 Keep up with your regular dental appointments and practice good oral hygiene at home.
 When tooth brushing, don’t forget to brush your tongue, which is a common ground for odor producing bacteria.

 This pandemic has impacted us all, but our community is indeed all stronger together.
 Our team at WDG always has your safety and health as our top priority, and we have implemented additional safety measures and equipment to help prevent the transmission of all infections, including COVID-19.
 Wellesley Dental Group has completely reopened since June 8th, 2020 for all dental procedures and cleanings!
 Thank you for entrusting your health and dental care to us at Wellesley Dental Group.

 Feel free to contact Drs.
-Ali & Ali and their newest addition to the team, Dr. Zarah Ali, if you have any thoughts or concerns.
-The caring team at Wellesley Dental Group will be happy to answer your questions!
-Contact us today at 781-237-9071 or firstname.lastname@example.org to set up an appointment and consultation.
+Ali & Ali and the caring team at Wellesley Dental Group if you have any thoughts or concerns; they will be happy to answer your questions!
+Contact us today at 781-237-9071 or firstname.lastname@example.org to set up an appointment.